Who do you Trust?

 Average travel times are two to seven days, though it can take very much longer to wind your way up one of the tributaries.
 Marraenoloths usually take one to three days, it’s just their personalities make it seem much longer.

 The more dangerous a location, the more it’ll cost, naturally.
 And the more secret a location, the higher the garnish’ll be too.
-The worst boatsmen will ferry bashers short distances on the Styx from 20 jinx a head.
+The worst boatsmen will ferry bashers short distances on the Styx from twenty jinx a head.
 You gets for what you pays for.
-I charge from 100 gold a person, cutter, anywhere up into the thousands.
+I charge from one hundred jinx a passenger, cutter, anywhere up into the thousands.
 Some charge more still.
 And I prefer payment in gemstones, thank you.
 You have no idea how hard it is to navigate the gorges to Nessus or the rapids of Gehenna laden down with a sack of coins, my friend.

 If you’re needing a guide on the Styx, be sure to ask for me.
 I’ve never betrayed anyone who didn’t deserve it, and that’s the truth….